CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 top space is measure in % so just enter a number, 15 is the default and works well in most situations. *[Figure 23b]*

-The Fixed Style will automatically convert to Collapse when the page reaches a certain size.
+<span class="tip" markdown="1">The Fixed Style will automatically convert to Collapse when the page reaches a certain size.</span>

 ![Figure
 23b](images/docs/joomla/extensions/social-links/cw-slinks-config-panel3.png){.coalaweb-docs}